Early Start Program

-We encourage you to register for the Freshman Express Orientation in early June.
+We encourage you to register for the Orientation in May/June.
 You will receive more information regarding registering for the session at the ESP Information Session and we will assist you in reserving your spot.

 Students identified as ESP participants who experience extenuating circumstances or substantially improve their score may petition for fall enrollment by submitting a written request to the Admissions Office explaining their circumstances.
 Requests may be emailed to Deborah Kieltyka at email@example.com.